On This page

 Unfortunately, emotional abuse often goes unnoticed, even when the victim begins to display outward signs of distress or social withdrawal.
 With enough time, emotional abuse such as taunting, intimidation, humiliation, or threats of physical violence can cause psychological harm to a victim.

-If your family has a loved one who you suspect has been victimized by emotional abuse or any types of abuse in a nursing home, turn to Joye Law Firm for assistance.
+If your family has a loved one who you suspect has been victimized by emotional abuse or any type of abuse in a nursing home, turn to Joye Law Firm for assistance.
 For more than 50 years, our attorneys have been fighting to protect the rights of clients throughout South Carolina.
 We stand up for people who have been injured by the negligent, reckless, or deliberate actions of others.
 We seek to hold wrongdoers accountable and pursue justice and financial compensation on behalf of those who have been harmed.

 Our South Carolina nursing home abuse attorneys have the experience and commitment to investigate difficult nursing home abuse cases.
 Our attorneys have been repeatedly recognized for their legal knowledge and excellence in providing legal representation to clients.
 While we can never guarantee a specific outcome in a case, we take pride in our track record of successful results obtained on behalf of our clients.